Mookie Betts Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 22nd in the league.

-- Royals pitchers combine to surrender 96 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to rank 18th in baseball in home runs surrendered (96 total, 1.2 per game).

-- Lynch gets the start for the Royals, his seventh of the season.
-He is 1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched.
+- Singer gets the start for the Royals, his 17th of the season.
+He is 4-7 with a 5.88 ERA and 70 strikeouts in 82 2/3 innings pitched.

-- The left-hander last pitched on Sunday against the Tampa Bay Rays, when he went six innings, allowing one earned run while giving up six hits.
+- In his last time out on Wednesday against the Cleveland Guardians, the right-hander tossed six scoreless innings while surrendering four hits.

-- The 26-year-old has amassed an ERA of 3.96, with 5.9 strikeouts per nine innings, in six games this season.
-Opponents are batting .237 against him.
+- The 26-year-old has a 5.88 ERA and 7.6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.